Joxit/docker-registry-ui/README.md

 ## Using delete

-For deleting images, you need to activate the delete feature in your registry :
+For deleting images, you need to activate the delete feature in your registry:

 ```yml
 storage: